 The 5mw green laser is barely visible under normal conditions; the image above has a long exposure timing.
 The laser is turned on and off by the Arduino, and so this beam is not visible in photos.
 The laser is from a normal laser pointer, and looks like this:

 The laser pointer’s button is held down by the clip, and the power supply to the laser is controlled using a relay.
-The detector The laser beam is detected by an LDR in a simple voltage divider circuit connected to the Arduino.
+The laser beam is detected by an LDR in a simple voltage divider circuit connected to the Arduino.
 The Arduino is configured to use an interrupt to process the voltage change - this will be described in detail a little further down.
 As the laser beam is scattered by the imperfections in the mirrors, it is first collected and focused onto the LDR using a fresnel lens.
 Here is a photo of the beam:

 And here is the beam collection set-up: